RK-Sharath/demand_forecasting_using_deep_learning/README.md

-# Demand forecasting using deep learning
+# Demand forecasting using Deep Learning

 This pattern demonstrated how to forecast the demand for cash vending machines using Deep Learning.
 It is important for financial institutions to ensure there are no cashouts in the cash vending machines which can increase the revenue and enhance customer experience.
 The Long Short-Term Memory, or LSTM, network is a type of Recurrent Neural Network.
 Recurrent Neural Networks, or RNNs for short, are a special type of neural network designed for sequence problems.
 We will be creating a sequence prediction LSTM model which can predict the next value given an input sequence.